ryanjagar/is-there-ice/README.md

 ## Want to add a location?
 Are you an ice climber?
 Would you like to see the last few days of weather for your favourite climbing spot?
 If so, log an issue with the name and a location and I'll see about adding it to the list.

+## Limitations
+- OpenWeather uses a number or sources to build their [weather model](https://openweathermap.org/accuracy-and-quality).
+However weather models can break down, especially when dealing with local mountain conditions.
+Actual on-the-ground conditions may differ significatly from what's presented here.
+- -7 celcius is an arbitrary temperature, which in my expereince in Northern Canada seems to be the warmest temperature that quickly builds good quality ice.

 ## How it works
 The technology and approaches used in this app were an experiment to see what kinds of solutions can be developed with low cost (free!) and low technical overhead.